 A list of the top 15 highlights in the beautiful nature-filled tropical Indonesian island hidden in the shadow of Bali, Lombok.

-The Gili Islands lay within striking distance of the equator, and thus finds themselves in a lush tropical paradise.
+The Gili Islands lay within striking distance of the equator and thus find themselves in a lush tropical paradise.
 With hot and humid weather throughout the year, there’s little respite for the fair-skinned amongst you.
 Each year is divided into two; a wet season and a dry season.

 The dry season lasts from April to October, with peak temperature reaching 33°C during October.
 The wet season lasts the rest of the year from November to March with January being the wettest month.